 - Ideally, the team performs a systematic search e.g. box 1, box 2, etc. At position #1, the dog is searching for the plume.

 - When the dog encounters the scent plume (shown in black), watch for changes of behavior.

 - It’s important to notice where the dog does a head snap (position #2), an abrupt change of direction (2).
 The head snap does not always happen, but when it does, it’s important to notice the location.
+In ideal conditions, after the head snap the dog will go to source next.
 If your dog has difficulty pinpointing source, go back to areas suggested by the head snap.